A-meerdervan/pauseai/src/posts/risks.md

 AI systems are exceptionally good at creating fake media.
 They can create fake videos, fake audio, fake text, and fake images.
 These capabilities are improving rapidly.
-Just two years ago, we laughed at the horribly unrealistic dall-e images, but now we have [deepfake images winning photography contests](https://www.theguardian.com/technology/2023/apr/17/photographer-admits-prize-winning-image-was-ai-generated).
+Just two years ago, we laughed at the horribly unrealistic dall-e images, but now we have [AI generated images winning photography contests](https://www.theguardian.com/technology/2023/apr/17/photographer-admits-prize-winning-image-was-ai-generated).
 GPT-4 can write in a way that is indistinguishable from humans.

 Creating fake media is not new, but AI makes it much cheaper and much more realistic.